 There is no bag, possession, or size limit for Pacific cod in the recreational fisheries in Alaska, and the season is open year-round.
 Recreational harvest of Pacific cod is estimated through the Statewide Harvest Survey (SWHS).
 Limited information is collected through the Sport Fish Division's Southcentral Region port sampling program.
-Specifically, numbers of cod kept and released by stat area is recorded by ADF&G groundfish stat area for each vessel-trip interview.
-No size or age data are collected.
+Specifically, numbers of cod kept and released by stat area is recorded by ADF&G groundfish staff for each vessel-trip interview.
+Size and age data are collected opportunistically.
 No information is collected in the Southeast Region creel survey program on the Pacific cod sport fishery.

-Most of the Pacific cod harvested in Southeast Alaska are taken by longline gear in the NSEI area during the winter months.
+Most of the Pacific cod harvested in Southeast Alaska are taken by longline gear in the NSEI Subdistrict during the winter months.
 Pots have been the dominant gear in Cook Inlet and longline gear the dominant gear in recent Prince William Sound fisheries.
 Overall Pacific cod harvest from the Cook Inlet and PWS areas during the parallel season has declined in recent years.
 In the Westward Region, trawl gear takes over 60% of the harvest, with the remainder split between longline, jig, and pot gear.
 In the Aleutian Islands trawl gear took 60% of the harvest, pot gear took 31%, and the remainder was split between longline and jig gear.
 Trawl gear was used primarily during the A season and pot gear in the B season.

 Prior to 1993 much of the cod taken in Southeast was utilized as bait in fisheries for other species.
 In recent years in Southeast Alaska the Pacific cod harvest has been largely sold for human consumption.
-Specifically in 2010 less than 14% was recorded as being used for bait.
+In 2011 26% of the Pacific cod catch was recorded as being used for bait.
 In other areas of the state, Pacific cod are harvested in both state and federal waters and utilized primarily as food fish.
-Harvests of Pacific cod in the Southeast state-managed (internal waters) fishery during 2010 totaled 395 mt.
-In 2009, 279 mt was landed.
+Harvests of Pacific cod in the Southeast state-managed (internal waters) fishery during 2011 totaled 270 mt.

-The 2010 GHLs for the state-managed Pacific cod seasons in the Cook Inlet and Prince William Sound Areas of the Central Region were 1,839 mt and 356 mt, respectively.
-Harvest from the Cook Inlet Area state-managed Pacific cod fishery totaled 1,417 mt while the Prince William Sound Area harvest totaled 374 mt.
-In 2011 Cook Inlet will receive its maximum allocation of 3.75% of the CGOA ABC and the PWS allocation will increase from 15% to 25% of the EGOA ABC.
-Harvest from the 2008 state managed Aleutian Islands Pacific cod fishery totaled 5,313 mt, 33 mt more than 2007.
-Harvest from the 2008 state managed fishery in the Kodiak Area totaled 4,735 mt, while 3,042 mt of cod were harvested in the Chignik Area, and the South Alaska Peninsula Area harvest totaled 6,133 mt.
+The 2011 GHLs for the state-waters Pacific cod seasons in the Cook Inlet and Prince William Sound Areas of the Central Region were 2,018 mt and 651 mt, respectively.
+Harvest from the

+Cook Inlet Area state-waters Pacific cod fishery totaled 1,996 mt and the Prince William Sound Area harvest totaled 723 mt.
+In 2012 Cook Inlet will receive its maximum allocation of 3.8% of the CGOA ABC, which was increased to that level by the BOF in 2004, and the PWS allocation will receive its maximum allocation of 25.0% of the EGOA ABC.
 The Kodiak and South Alaska Peninsula Areas obtained their maximum GHL 'step up' provisions for 2000 and all subsequent years.
 The Kodiak Area will receive 12.5% of the Central Gulf ABC and the South Alaska Peninsula will receive 25% of the Western Gulf ABC in all future years.
 The Chignik Area achieved its maximum GHL 'step' up in 2003.
-Action by the Alaska Board of Fisheries during 2004 increased the Pacific cod allocation in the Cook Inlet Area to its maximum allowable 3.75% of the Central Gulf ABC, the maximum allowed under regulation and Prince William Sound remains at its minimum allocation of 10% of the Eastern Gulf ABC.

-Estimates of the 2010 recreational harvest of Pacific cod are not yet available from the statewide harvest survey, but the 2009 estimates were 11,527 fish in Southeast and 24,763 fish in

-Southcentral Alaska.
-The average estimated annual harvest for the most recent five-year period (2005-2009) was 10,506 fish in Southeast Alaska and 14,517 fish in Southcentral Alaska.
-There are no estimates of average weight in the sport harvest in either region.
+Estimates of the 2011 recreational harvest of Pacific cod are not yet available from the statewide harvest survey, but the 2010 estimates were 9,291 fish in Southeast and 27,258 fish in Southcentral Alaska.
+The average estimated annual harvest for the most recent five-year period (2005-2010) was 9,761 fish in Southeast Alaska and 16,982 fish in Southcentral Alaska.